f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Tenant Deployments
 ------------------

-Tenants can easily be deployed via the F5OS CLI, GUI, or API.
+Tenants can easily be deployed via the F5OS CLI, WebUI, or API.

 Tenant Deployment via CLI
 -------------------------